 Because of that incident, my dad decided that the family needed to leave Oakland.
 We moved to Fremont.
 I went from living in a very multi-ethnic environment in Oakland to just the opposite in Fremont.

 In Fremont, there were women who would grab their purses and hold them tight thinking I was going to steal from them just because of the color of my skin and the strut that I walked with.
 This contrast to living in Oakland taught me that I was facing a different kind of struggle.

 Education as a Vehicle

 I came from a school in Oakland where I was a straight A student and class president.
 When I transferred to Fremont, they put me in all college prep courses except for English.
 They looked at the color of my skin and determined that I must not be good at English because they didn’t have any kids like me in the school.
-I wanted to be able to go to a UC [University of California].
+By my junior year in high school, I wanted to be able to go to a UC [University of California].
 I told my counselor to give me one quarter to prove myself and he reluctantly said, “yes.”
 [One day in class], I looked over at this student from Switzerland who was getting A’s.
 I asked him to show me how he did it.
 He spent four hours teaching me.
 I went from a C minus to an A minus in a matter of a month, and transformed from a struggling American Literature student to one who could hold his own, and was one of the better students in that class.